-Climbing hangboards are great for increasing forearm and finger strength and they’re pretty much an essential part of a rea climbers routine.
+Climbing hangboards are great for increasing forearm and finger strength and they’re pretty much an essential part of a devoted climbers routine.
 However, there are many factors to think about when purchasing a hangboard.
 You may even find that you’ve come to a point in your climbing where you can’t seem to improve, or you’re improving at a very slow rate.
 The reason may be because your finger strength isn’t as good as it should be for those higher grades.

 Finger strength is one of those things that helps massively in climbing, so training on a hangboard everyday will add to your climbing experience.
 They are honestly a game changer and if your local climbing gym has one, use it after a climbing session.
 Higher graded climbs include different hand holds that usually require more strength in the fingers, so if you ever want to get to climb V7+ regularly then you’re going to have to train on hangboards.